A word from Sebastien and Caroline Breteau

 For us, ensuring that children all over the world benefit from high quality education is critical and we wholeheartedly believe that education has no borders or age range.

-This may sound ambitious, but we are convinced that the clever integration of digital technology in classrooms led by confident and passionate teachers, will bring us ever close to achieving this and yield tangible and measurable results on a global scale.
+This may sound ambitious, but we are convinced that the clever integration of digital technology in classrooms led by confident and passionate teachers, will bring us ever closer to achieving this and yield tangible and measurable results on a global scale.

 At the Breteau Foundation, we are committed to making this happen.